 The estimated cost to construct the Kili Drive Channel is approximately \$12,937,000 to \$19,937,000.
-This estimated cost includes obtaining easements for 4 parcels (\$937,000) from three different landowners.
+This estimated cost includes obtaining easements for four parcels (estimated value totaling \$937,000) from three different landowners.
+Based on the City's property information (as of July 2014), the landowners are Mākaha Valley Tower, HRT, Inc., and the City's BWS.